lexbaev/car-store/readme.txt

-Application which represents a store for car charging sesssion entities.
+Application which represents a store for car charging session entities.

 To run the application go to the directory "/car-charging-store" and run script "run.cmd" for Windows or "run" for Linux.